 1. Which UV filter do you choose?

-And this is yet another reason why the story is not so black and white.
-Because even beyond mineral filters, there are now chemical variants and combined UV filters on the market that are kinder to the environment.
-Chemical filters like avobenzone, homosalate and octisalate score better in recent research than the well-known harmful substances like oxybenzone and octinoxate.
-Some sunscreens combine these safer chemical filters with non-nano mineral ingredients which fortunately means there are many more better sunscreen brands on the shelves these days.
+And there's yet another reason why the story isn't so black and white: alongside mineral filters, there are now chemical variants and combined UV filters on the market that are kinder to the environment.
+Chemical filters such as avobenzone, homosalate, and octisalate score better in recent research than the well-known harmful chemical filters like oxybenzone and octinoxate.
+Some sunscreens combine these safer chemical filters with non-nano mineral ingredients, meaning there are fortunately many more better sunscreen brands on the shelves nowadays.
+So, if you see a chemical filter listed on a package, it's not automatically a bad choice anymore.

-Many mineral sunscreens leave a white haze on your skin.
-Not so charming, and especially not nice at all.
-That's why some sunscreens are made with nano particles: super-small particles of zinc oxide or titanium dioxide that spread better and are less visible on the skin.
+Many mineral sunscreens leave a white cast on your skin.
+This isn't very flattering and isn't exactly pleasant to use.
+That's why you often see brands using nanoparticles: tiny particles of zinc oxide or titanium dioxide that spread more easily and are less visible.
 Sounds convenient, but there are concerns.
-These particles are so small that they may end up in your skin and in the environment.
-Whether this is really harmful is still under investigation.
-On labels, you can recognise them by terms like zinc oxide (nano) or titanium dioxide (nano).
-Want to be on the safe side?
-Then choose a sunscreen with mineral filters without nano particles, also known as ‘non-nano’.
-There are now brands that have developed lubricating formulas without nano, and this is an environmentally conscious and finely spreadable choice with no white haze.
+These particles are so small that they could potentially end up in your skin and the environment.
+Whether this is actually harmful is still being thoroughly investigated.
+On labels, you can recognise them by terms such as zinc oxide (nano) or titanium dioxide (nano).
+If you want to play it safe, opt for sunscreen with mineral filters without nanoparticles, also called ‘non-nano’.
+There are now brands that have developed spreadable formulas without nano, which is an environmentally conscious and easily spreadable choice without a white cast.

 2. Avoid microplastics in sunscreen

-Sunscreen in particular often contains very, very many microplastics.
-Shocking but true: research by the Plastic Soup Foundation shows that there can be between 10 and 100 trillion microplastic particles in a single tube of sunscreen.
-That's 10,000,000,000,000 to 100,000,000,000,000,000 particles per tube!
-And it is precisely the very smallest particles that pose the greatest risk, as they easily end up in the food chain and can even be absorbed into the tissues of animals.
-A handy way to detect microplastics in sunscreen is the free app Beat the Microbead from Plastic Soup Foundation.
-Use the app to scan the ingredient list of your sunscreen, and you will instantly see if the product contains (potentially) microplastics.
+Sunscreen, in particular, often contains a lot, and we really mean a lot, of microplastics.
+Shocking, but true: research by the Plastic Soup Foundation shows that one single tube of sunscreen can contain between ten and a hundred trillion microplastic particles.
+That's 10,000,000,000,000 to 100,000,000,000,000 particles per tube!
+And it's precisely the smallest particles that pose the greatest risk, as they can easily enter the food chain and even be absorbed into the tissues of animals.
+A useful way to detect microplastics in sunscreen is the free app Beat the Microbead from the Plastic Soup Foundation.
+Scan the ingredients list of your sun cream with the app and you will immediately see if the product (possibly) contains microplastics.

 Note: terms like ‘microplastic-free’ or ‘coral-friendly’ on packaging do not always say it all.
 Official legislation still allows the use of liquid microplastics, while Plastic Soup Foundation considers them to be especially harmful.
 So rather trust the outcome of the Beat the Microbead-app than on fancy marketing claims.